grynoch/mintDOI4OpenRepository/README.md

 - Username and password for a DataCite account associated with the repository you are minting DOIs for

 ## Inputs:
 We have tried to generalize this version of the script as much as possible so it can have broader applications.
-We've left many variables as inputs which you can update in the script if you do not want to input every time.
+We've left many variables as inputs which you can update in the script if you do not want to input them every time.
 The only input we use in the UMass Chan version of the script is the item ID.

 - repository = Repository url (ex. https://repository.escholarship.umassmed.edu)
 - item = Item ID located on the edit page of an item